 Let’s say you are creating a small diorama depicting a river flowing into a lake.
 You want to make sure that everything looks realistic.
 To do this, you will need to block out the water areas.
 This step requires some planning since it involves a lot of trial and error.

-The first thing you might want to consider doing is drawing out the shape of the water area on paper.
+The first thing you might want to consider is drawing out the shape of the water area on paper.
 Then, you will want to transfer those drawings onto the surface you are working on.
-If you don’t have a large enough space to work on, you could always tape off sections of your workspace.
+If you don’t have enough space to work on, you could always tape off sections of your workspace.

 Once you’ve drawn out the shape of the pond, you’ll need to start filling it in with different kinds of materials.
 For example, you could use pieces of wood to represent rocks along the shoreline.
 You could even use sandpaper to simulate pebbles.